Create a Patio Bowl Pond

 Known as ‘Apache beads’ this variety has beautiful white scented flowers and broad, dark green leaves.
 An easy-care perennial, little maintenance is required.

-Pale and elegant with perfectly shaped blooms, this small-flowered water lily is a classic addition to your garden pond.
-Helvola stays compact and easy to manage so it is also superb for a tub or barrel pond.
+Bright and elegant with perfectly shaped blooms, this small-flowered water lily is a classic addition to your garden pond.
+Rubra stays compact and easy to manage so it is also superb for a tub or barrel pond.

 How to… create this water-feature